LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/error-types.rst

 parsing checks the syntax and structure of the code.
 If any mistakes are found, the program does not launch.

-Execution
+Stage 2 - Execution
-^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-If parsing finishes without finding any errors, check, the program is ready to run.
-The **execution stage** is when the statements written into our code---printing to the console, prompting the user for input, making calculations, etc.---are actually carried out.
+If parsing finishes without finding any errors, the program is ready to run.
+During the **execution stage**, the statements written into our code---printing to the console, prompting the user for input, making calculations, etc.---get carried out.
 Think of this stage as the plane taking flight.

 Syntax Errors
 -------------

 .. index:: syntax

-Python can only execute a program if the program is *syntactically correct*.
+Python can only run a program if the code is *syntactically correct*.
 **Syntax** refers to the structure of a language (spoken, programming, or otherwise) and the rules about that structure.
-For example, in English, a sentence must begin with a capital letter and end with appropriate punctuation.
+For example, in English, a sentence must begin with a capital letter and end with some type of punctuation mark.

 .. index::
    single: error; syntax